 |Saturday, September 12, 2020 at 5:00pm|

 In My Good Christian Neighborhood by Sienna Méndez

 | Saturday, October 3, 2020 at 8:00pm

 Theatre That Gets People Talking, Mirror Stage’s innovative staged reading series engage the community in examining and discussing topical issues from different perspectives.
 Presented without costumes or sets, the emphasis on the text encourages audiences to create their own imagined world inhabited by the play’s characters.
 Following every performance, a moderated discussion with the audience and artists explores the issues raised in more depth.

-Mirror Stage is sponsored in part by 4Culture, ArtsWA, City of Seattle Office of Arts & Culture, Humanities Washington, the National Endowment for the Arts, Puffin Foundation West, and the Posner-Wallace Foundation.
+Mirror Stage is sponsored in part by 4Culture, ArtsWA, City of Seattle Office of Arts & Culture, the EPS Fund, Humanities Washington, the National Endowment for the Arts, and the Posner-Wallace Foundation.